Diophantine problems over tamely ramified fields: Tamely ramified extensions

-\subsection{Tamely ramified extensions}
+\section{Tamely ramified extensions}

+For valued fields $(K,v)$ and $(L,w)$, we shall abbreviate the residue fields by $k$ and $l$ respectively, and the value groups by $\Gamma$ and $\Delta$ respectively.
+Although the notion of a tamely ramified extension is usually defined within the context of algebraic extensions, it will be essential for us to have an analogue for general (possibly transcendental) valued field extensions.
+Such a definition is given by Endler on pg.
+180 \cite{Endler} and we follow his treatment.

-\subsubsection{Algebraic tamely ramified extensions}
+\subsection{Algebraic tamely ramified extensions}

-We briefly review some facts on \textit{algebraic} tamely ramified extensions.
-A more detailed exposition may be found in Section 5 \cite{Lang}, Section I.8 \cite{CF} or \cite{Kuhl2}. \\ For valued fields $(K,v)$ and $(L,w)$, we shall abbreviate the residue fields by $k$ and $l$ respectively, and the value groups by $\Gamma$ and $\Delta$ respectively. \begin{definition} $(a)$ A finite valued field extension $(L,w)/(K,v)$ is said to be tamely ramified if the following two conditions are satisfied: \begin{enumerate} \item $l/k$ is separable. \item The index $[\Delta:\Gamma]$ is not divisible by $chark$. \end{enumerate} $(b)$ An algebraic valued field extension $(L,w)/(K,v)$ is said to be tamely ramified if every finite subextension is tamely ramified. \end{definition}
+We first review the usual notion of an \textit{algebraic} tamely ramified extension: \begin{definition} $(a)$ A finite valued field extension $(L,w)/(K,v)$ is said to be tamely ramified if $l/k$ is separable and $p\nmid [\Delta:\Gamma]$, where $p=\text{char}(k)$.\\ $(b)$ An algebraic valued field extension $(L,w)/(K,v)$ is said to be tamely ramified if every finite subextension is tamely ramified. \end{definition}